 For instance, there are zero costs associated with renting a facility such as fees for the room, food and beverage, and on-site staff.

-For example, a national shoe brand is in the process of designing their Spring 2021 collection but first wants to conduct a focus group to gain feedback from target consumers.
+Let's say a national shoe brand is in the process of designing its Spring collection but first wants to conduct a focus group to gain feedback from target consumers.

 As a result, they contact their local focus group company in Syracuse, New York to recruit and host the group discussions.